 - The Silver Age DCU had characters so powerful that they basically had to destroy the universe in order to Depower all of them.

-- In the Pre Crisis era, Kryptonians could permanently lose their powers through exposure to Gold Kryptonite.
-Post Crisis Superman once had to use this to defeat a group of Pre Crisis kryptonians (as they were far more powerful) fortunately, Krytonite only works on Kryptonians from the same universe.
+- In the pre-Crisis on Infinite Earths era, Kryptonians -Superman, Supergirl and the like- could permanently lose their powers through exposure to Gold Kryptonite.
+Post-Crisis Superman once had to use this to defeat a group of pre-Crisis Kryptonians (as they were far more powerful); fortunately, Kryptonite only works on Kryptonians from the same universe.

 - This was also used in Superman & Batman: Generations a storyline based on Silver Age Superman and Batman.
-Superman's first child, Joel, was exposed to Gold Kryptonite in the womb, his sister wasn't, but she wore a red sun pendant in early childhood until she was ready for her powers.
-This eventually lead to a bitter adult Joel being manipulated by Lex Luthor into using temporary powers to kill his sister.
+Superman's first child, Joel, was exposed to Gold Kryptonite in the womb.
+His sister wasn't, but she wore a red sun pendant in early childhood until she was ready for her powers.
+This eventually led to a bitter adult Joel being manipulated by Lex Luthor into using temporary powers to kill his sister.

 - In All Fall Down, this happens to every superhero and villain in the world.
 Permanently.